 The research served to pin the blame of cardiovascular disease on fats and succeeded in doing so for over 50 years.
 During the 1960s, an increasing rate of coronary heart disease was becoming evident amid a burgeoning fast food and packaged goods market.
 The studies set into motion by the sugar industry named fat as the culprit; a claim that influenced the nation’s health and nutrition recommendations for decades to come.

-A researcher at the University of California, San Francisco, found internal sugar industry documents… Click To Tweet, specifically the Sugar Research Foundation, otherwise known as the Sugar Association.
+A researcher at the University of California, San Francisco, found internal sugar industry documents suggesting that the role of sugar in the diet and decades of dietary recommendations were largely shaped by the sugar industry Click To Tweet, specifically the Sugar Research Foundation, otherwise known as the Sugar Association.
 This organization paid three Harvard scientists to review and minimize the link between sugar and heart health in published works.
 The subsequent low-fat and fat-free movement that took over the country did nothing to reduce the rate of cardiovascular disease.

 We’ve Been Lied to for Too Long

 Ever hear that you should eat more complex carbs and avoid simple carbs?
-If you’re often left wondering… Click To Tweet Simple carbs are those added sugars found in highly refined or processed food products.
+If you’re often left wondering what the heck the difference is between the two, it’s pretty substantial.
+Click To Tweet Simple carbs are those added sugars found in highly refined or processed food products.
 These carbohydrates that the Sugar Association pushed in an effort to increase the popularity of fat-free and low-fat foods also causes spikes in your blood sugar.
 Complex carbs, on the other hand, are whole grains and starchy vegetables that are jam packed with vitamins and minerals.
 Because complex carbs are fiber-rich, they slow down the rate of digestions and provide a steady stream of energy to keep us feeling full longer.
 Unfortunately, it’s the simple carbs that are more commonly sought after by American consumers.